bt3gl/building_blog/content/csaw-ctf-2014-forensics-200-obscurity.md

      2. We extract any suspicious code segments

-     3. If we see shell code, we disassemble or debug it.
+     3. If we see shellcode, we disassemble or debug it.
 If we see JavaScript (or ActionScript or VB macro code), we try to examine it.

 However, this problem turned out to be very simple...